-Communication Best Practices on the Factory FloorHow Poka top performers use the Factory Feed to increase productivity and engagement
+Communication Best Practices on the Factory FloorHow Poka top-performers use the Factory Feed to increase productivity and engagement on the production floor.

 A frequent question we hear from new factories considering or just getting started with Poka is, “What kind of usage can we expect and what can be done to drive adoption higher?”
 This is understandable since most factory floor workers have only been exposed to digital collaboration platforms like Facebook in their personal life, and many are resistant to trying new technology.

-Luckily, our professional services team has witnessed firsthand, through dozens of engagements with clients, the best practices to follow and common pitfalls to avoid when rolling out a new digital communication strategy for your factory.
+Luckily, our professional services team has witnessed firsthand, through dozens of engagements with clients, the best practices to follow and common pitfalls to avoid when rolling out a new digital production floor communication strategy.

 Types of Communication

 Poka top performers post news in 3 general categories.